inboxstartup/docs/README.md

 ---
 ## Contribute

-The content on `docs.startupinbox.com` is open source.
+The content on `docs.startupinbox.com` are open source and always a Work-in-Progress.
 Contributions are welcome.